 Full fathom five thy father lies;

 Those are pearls that were his eyes:

 Sea-nymphs hourly ring his knell

-Shakespeare's usage encorporates the current meaning, that is, a radical change.
-He also made the expression richer by alluding to the literal meaning, that is, 'a change that is brought about by the sea'.
+Shakespeare's usage incorporates the current meaning, that is, a radical change.
+He also made the expression richer by alluding to the literal meaning of 'a change that is brought about by the sea'.